phx/vncbrute/README.md

 need to know is how to tell time.
 The scaleability offered by outsourcing the low level knowledge to artificial intelligence, opens up a whole new world of possibilities for society.
 This is very dangerous.
 But it is also very exciting, and I'm hoping the good will outweigh the bad.

-## Installation
+## Installation:

-This will install the version that looks best in the terminal, which relies on a third party library.
+The following command will install the version that looks prettier in the terminal but also relies on a third party library:

 `go install github.com/phx/vncbrute`

-To install without dependencies:
+## Install without dependencies:

 ```
 git clone https://github.com/phx/vncbrute